arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ![RA4M1 USB solder pads](./assets/RA4M1-usb.png)

-### Wi-Fi^®^
+### Wi-Fi®

-The ESP32 onboard the UNO R4 WiFi is used to give the board Wi-Fi^®^ capabilities.
+The ESP32 onboard the UNO R4 WiFi is used to give the board Wi-Fi® capabilities.
 The Wi-Fi module has a bitrate of up to 150 Mbps.
 The ESP32 module has a built in trace-antenna, meaning that you do not need an external one to use the connectivity features of the board.
-However, this trace antenna is shared with the Bluetooth^®^ module, which means that you cannot use Bluetooth and Wi-Fi at the same time.
+However, this trace antenna is shared with the Bluetooth® module, which means that you cannot use Bluetooth® and Wi-Fi® at the same time.

-### Bluetooth^®^
+### Bluetooth®

-Thanks to the ESP32 module, the UNO R4 WiFi has Bluetooth^®^ LE and Bluetooth^®^ 5 capabilities, at a speed of up to 2 Mbps.
+Thanks to the ESP32 module, the UNO R4 WiFi has Bluetooth® LE and Bluetooth® 5 capabilities, at a speed of up to 2 Mbps.
 The ESP32 module has a built in trace-antenna, meaning that you do not need an external one to use the connectivity features of the board.
-However, this trace antenna is shared with the Bluetooth^®^ module, which means that you cannot use Bluetooth and Wi-Fi at the same time.
+However, this trace antenna is shared with the Bluetooth® module, which means that you cannot use Bluetooth® and Wi-Fi® at the same time.

 ### Programming the ESP32 (Advanced)